Bryce-Taylor/Capstone-Project/README.md

 ## Prior Art
 The Management Team usually creates all schedules by hand which take time especially if one can not do a particular chore that day.
 We are creating a similar way of creating those schedules without having to recreate the entire thing.
-I attempted to look for similar projects for job scheduling but could not find any web applications in spring.
+We attempted to look for similar projects for job scheduling but could not find any web applications in spring.

 ## Core User Workflows
 1. Login - Users can create/ login to an account
-2. Schedules -  User can sign in and see schedule for this week and following week.
+2. Sign Up - Users can choose a role either Manger or Worker at Sign up.
-3. Sign Up - Users can choose a role either Manger or Worker at Sign up.
+3. Schedules -  User can sign in and see schedule for this week and following week.
 4. Adjusting Schedules - Mangers can edit the schedule
 5. Managers limitations - Mangers can to check off 3 chores
 6. User limitations - Users can only work 2 days a week